Duration: 3 months

 - Experiencing the online course ourselves, observing and listening to many stakeholders

-- Organizing a 5 day Design Sprint – used for creating a backlog of tasks which would have a tangible and immediate return for the participants
+- Organizing a 5 day Design Sprint – resulted in a backlog of tasks which would have a tangible and immediate return for the participants

 - Acting through key levers in order to achieve better learning outcomes and stronger collaboration between members.